page-support/web-client/README.md

 ### Add Bot as an iife file to your HTML

 If you don't have a javascript build pipeline or don't have access to a software developer, you can add Bot as an iife file.
-This scenario requires you to host static assets like css files and images on a server or storage bucket you control.
+This scenario requires you to host the three files above and any images you need on your web server or a storage bucket you control.
 It also requires the ability to add the script below to the header of the web page where you'd like the bot to appear.
+Edit the paths in the script based on where you uploaded the files so your web server can find them.

 Add the [index.min.js](https://github.com/page-support/web-client/blob/main/dist/index.min.js), [page-support-bot-bundle.css](https://github.com/page-support/web-client/blob/main/dist/page-support-bot-bundle.css), and page.support.botconfig.js files to the page where you want to your users to see the bot.